bokand/bokand.github.io/web_viewports_explainer.md

 distinction was never made.
 We simply had _a viewport_.
 Also, the ICB was always the same size as the viewport.
 Life was simple then.

-Aside: There was and is "browser zoom" (i.e. ctrl+/- zooming) but this reflows content with a larger CSS pixel size and affects both the fixed viewport and visual viewport so they remain the same.
-We won't concern ourselves with this type of zoom here.
+_Aside: There was and is "browser zoom" (i.e. ctrl+/- zooming) but this reflows content with a larger CSS pixel size and affects both the fixed viewport and visual viewport so they remain the same.
+We won't concern ourselves with this type of zoom here._

 With the introduction of modern mobile phones, screen real-estate was especially limited.
 In order to display pages meant for large screens, they introduced two major changes.
 One was the ability to pinch-zoom a page without reflowing it.
 The other was the ability to layout into an ICB larger than the window size so the page would layout correctly.
-Combined, this allowed a mobile browser to load a page as if it was rendered on a larger screen, but then shrink it to fit on the small mobile screen.
+Combined, this allowes a mobile browser to load a page as if it were rendered on a larger screen, but then shrink it to fit on the small mobile screen.

-Unfortunately, how pinch-zoom affected the viewports was never specified or interoperable and each browser did their own thing.
+Unfortunately, how pinch-zoom is implemented was never specified or interoperable and each browser did their own thing.

 These models are easier to show than to explain so see my [simulator](http://bokand.github.io/viewport/index.html) to compare visually.
 Here's the explanations:

 ###### Firefox
-Pinch-zoom shrinks/grows both the visual and fixed viewports equally.
-That is, as you zoom in, position: fixed elements remain stuck to the screen (and change size).
-This has a major disadvantage in that position: fixed elements will obscure most of the viewport as you zoom in and can also appear unaligned to other content it was designed to align with.
+Firefox never adopted the visual/fixed viewport split so there's only a single viewport.
+However, we can think of it in terms of the visual/fixed framework by realizing that pinch-zoom shrinks/grows both the visual and fixed viewports equally.
+That is, as you zoom in, position: fixed elements remain stuck to the visible screen edges.
+This has a major disadvantage in that position: fixed elements will obscure most of the viewport as you zoom in and can also appear detached from other content it was designed to align with.

 ###### Edge
 Pinch-zoom doesn't affect the fixed viewport, only the visual.
 So when